Intelligence Directorate (Cuba): Puerto Rico

 The DI sought to aid the growing Puerto Rican separatist movement.
-Dr. Daniel James testified before a U.S. Senate subcommittee that the DGI, working through Filiberto Ojeda Ríos, organized and trained the Fuerzas Armadas de Liberación Nacional Puertorriqueña (FALN) in 1974.
+Dr. Daniel James testified before a US Senate subcommittee that the DGI, working through Filiberto Ojeda Ríos, organized and trained the Fuerzas Armadas de Liberación Nacional Puertorriqueña (FALN) in 1974.

-In October 1974, Ojeda was arrested and charged with terrorist acts against American hotels in Puerto Rico.
+In October 1974, Ojeda Ríos was arrested and charged with terrorist acts against American hotels in Puerto Rico.
 Authorities found a substantial amount of Cuban government documents and secret codes in his possession.
-Shortly after his release on bail he disappeared but was credited with the 1979 unification of Puerto Rico's five principal terrorist groups into the Cuban-directed National Revolutionary Command (CRN).
-According to the former chief investigator of the U.S. Senate, Alfonso Tarabochia, the DGI began directing criminal activities in Puerto Rico and the eastern and midwestern United States as early as 1974.
-That June the secretary general of the Puerto Rican Socialist Party, Juan Marí Bras, met in Havana with Fidel Castro to consolidate party solidarity.
+Shortly after his release on bail, he disappeared, but was credited with the 1979 unification of Puerto Rico's five principal terrorist groups into the Cuban-directed National Revolutionary Command (CRN).
+According to the former chief investigator of the US Senate, Alfonso Tarabochia, the DGI began directing criminal activities in Puerto Rico and the eastern and midwestern United States, as early as 1974.
+That June, the secretary general of the Puerto Rican Socialist Party, Juan Marí Bras, met in Havana with Fidel Castro, to consolidate party solidarity.

 Beginning in September 1974, the incidence of bombings by Puerto Rican extremists, particularly the FALN, escalated sharply.
-Targets included U.S. companies and public places.
+Targets included US companies and public places.
 The FALN was responsible for a bombing that killed four and wounded dozens at the historic Fraunces Tavern in lower Manhattan on January 25, 1975.
 Later that year, Fidel Castro sponsored the First World Solidarity Conference for the Independence of Puerto Rico in Havana.

-Ríos was killed by the FBI on Friday, September 23, 2005, in the town of Hormigueros, Puerto Rico.
+Ojeda Ríos was killed by the FBI on Friday, 23 September 2005, in the town of Hormigueros, Puerto Rico.

 Camp Matanzas

-Camp Matanzas is a training facility operated by the DI and is located outside Havana since early 1962.
+Camp Matanzas is a training facility operated by the DI and is located outside Havana, since early 1962.
 It has hosted the likes of Carlos the Jackal.